Stop us if you’ve heard this one: If you don't vote in each election, you lose your ability to vote.

 MYTH No. 23: Foreigners with legal U.S. residence can vote in elections.

-THE TRUTH: Only U.S. citizens (by birth or naturalized) can vote in American elections.
+THE TRUTH: Only U.S. citizens (by birth or naturalized) can vote in American federal and state elections.
+Some local governments may allow non-citizens to vote in local only elections, but that is not yet the case in Florida.

 THE TRUTH: This has been a major complaint among those who claim the election is rigged.